|Troika! art by Andrew Walter|

 There are no text-heavy passages of pure setting and every item that might be categorized as setting has direct rules implications.
 While a spell listing may or may not contain stats, it is something that directly affects the fictional world when brought into play.
 There are no instances that run contrary to the "Chekhov's Gun" principle.
 If a thing is represented, it is intended for use; there are no purely ornamental set decorations, which is a bit of a shock given how baroque Troika! feels.

 Some have described the skill system in Troika! as a mess.
 I don't believe that is the case.
 It is true that there is no exhaustive taxonomy of skills, as one sees in most traditional RPGs – any that feature skills at least.
-And the book encourages you to make up new skills as needed.
-However, in reviewing the skills you see a consistent level of specificity.
+The book encourages you to make up new skills as needed.
+Despite the list not being thorough, the skills given evidence a consistent level of specificity.
 There is no catch-all "fighting" skill, only skills like "hammer fighting," "wrestling," or "fist fighting."

 Interaction Over Combat

 Only three spells specify damage and many backgrounds lack an advanced skill in any form of fighting.
 'Nuff said?
 If players want to fight, they will.
 The Assassin's Dagger spell can be used to send a poisoned blade after a target, but it can also be used to send a message scroll.
 Troika! is heavily focused on exploration and imagination, partly because it leaves so much white space that players can/must fill with their own inventions and partly because what is provided is often already weird.

 Whenever possible, create material that is flexible – without a narrow focus on combat.
 Resist the urge to make combat more fussy/bloated than it already is.